realKarthikNair/Learning-C-Lang-sem-1/basics/basics.md

 ### 9. Write a C program to input any character and check whether it is alphabet, digit or special character

+  	// Write a C program to input any character and check whether it is alphabet, digit or special character.

 	#include <stdio.h>

 	int main()